nmarus/docker-mediadrop/README.md

         $ docker-compose up -d

-####Enable storing non persistent data by mapping volumes via the docker-compose.yml file
+####Enable Volume Mapping

 These steps will ensure that you have the non persistent files stored to your docker host.
+These changes are made from the docker-compose.yml file.

 1. Enable the persistent data volumes for "mediadrop-uwsgi":